-Somatic dysregulation at MET occurs through a number of different non-exclusive mechanisms in NSCLC including overexpression, amplification, mutation and gene-rearrangement.
+Somatic dysregulation at MET occurs through a number of different non-exclusive mechanisms in NSCLC including overexpression, amplification, mutation and gene rearrangement.
 Previous trials aimed at targeting MET overexpression (e.g. onartuzumab or tivantinib) have failed, and as the relationship between expression and genomics is now better understood, focus has shifted to targeting genomic variants [238-240].
 Two major MET variants may play a key role as NSCLC oncogenic drivers: MET exon 14 variants (METex14) and MET amplification.
 MET amplification can occur as either acquired (as a resistance mechanism to EGFR TKI therapy) or de novo.
 While a promising target, targeting MET dysregulation by MET amplification is not currently routinely recommended and recruitment into open trials is encouraged [III, C].
 METex14 mutations are similarly as common as ALK rearrangements, occurring in 3%-4% of NSCLC.
 They are more frequently but not exclusively identified in adenocarcinoma and sarcomatoid carcinoma histological subtypes (especially those with an adenocarcinoma component), observed in current, ex- and neversmokers, more frequently observed in older than in younger patients.
 METex14 mutations are extremely diverse and result in aberrant splicing and exon 14 skipping, resulting in loss of the MET Y1003 c-Cbl binding site and reduced MET degradation, detectable as increased expression by IHC.
 Moreover, METex14 mutations are mutually exclusive to other drivers (EGFR, ALK, BRAF), further reinforcing MET status as an oncogenic driver, more often encountered in smokers.
-Multiple case series and cohorts have now demonstrated durable ORRs with MET-targeting TKIs including crizotinib, capmatinib and cabozantinib in METex14 patients, with the PROFILE 1001 trial METex14 cohort reporting an ORR of 44% and a global retrospective series demonstrating a PFS of 7 months, both with crizotinib [241, 242].
-A variety of MET-directed TKIs are undergoing development against this target.
-For METex14 variants, while evidence of benefit is stronger, recruitment into open trials is encouraged [III, C].
-Crizotinib has demonstrated potential clinical efficacy that needs to be confirmed [III, C].
+Multiple case series and cohorts have now demonstrated durable ORRs with MET-targeting TKIs including crizotinib, capmatinib and tepotinib in METex14 patients, with the PROFILE 1001 trial METex14 cohort reporting an ORR of 32% [the mDOR was 9.1 months (95% CI 6.4-12.7) and the median PFS was 7.3 months (95% CI 5.4-9.1)] and a global retrospective series demonstrating a PFS of 7 months, both with crizotinib [241, 241a, 242].
+For METex14 variants, crizotinib has demonstrated potential clinical efficacy that needs to be confirmed [III, B].
+A variety of more specific MET-directed TKIs are undergoing development against this target (i.e. capmatinib, tepotinib, salvolitinib).
+Single-arm phase II trials of tepotinib or capmatinib have demonstrated clinically meaning efficacy in NSCLC patients harbouring METex14 mutations [III, B].
+The ORR was 48% (95% CI 36-61) among 66 patients in the liquid-biopsy group and 50% (95% CI 37-63) among 60 patients in the tissue-biopsy group treated with tepotinib [242a].
+The response rate by an independent review committee was 46% (95% CI 36-57), with a mDOR of 11.1 months (95% CI 7.2 could not be estimated) in the combined-biopsy group.
+Capmatinib showed 41% (95% CI 29-53) ORR by independent review committee in cohort 2/3 line (69 patients) and 68% (95% CI 48-84) in cohort first line (28 patients) with a mDOR of 9.7 and 12.6 months, respectively [242b].
+Overall response was observed in 41% (95% CI 29 to 53) of 69 patients who had received one or two lines of therapy previously and in 68% (95% CI 48 to 84) of 28 patients who had not received treatment previously; the mDOR was 9.7 months (95% CI 5.6 to 13.0) and 12.6 months (95% CI 5.6 to NE), respectively [242a, 242b].